pagkly/Zed/Investopedia/Investing/CV .md

 -   The coefficient of variation (CV) is a statistical measure of the relative dispersion of data points in a data series around the mean.
 -   In finance, the coefficient of variation allows investors to determine how much volatility, or risk, is assumed in comparison to the amount of return expected from investments.
--   The lower the ratio of the standard deviation to mean return, the better risk-return trade-off.
+-   The lower the ratio of the [[Standard Deviation]] to mean return, the better risk-return trade-off.

 ## Coefficient of Variation Formula